MrHallKellett/y8coding_week9_guessmynumber/README.md

 ## STAGE 3:

-Have your program record statistic's about the user, and display these once the game has ended.
+Have your program record statistics about the user, and display these once the game has ended.

 ```
 	Username      : bob1253